Subarachnoid hemorrhage is a disease that can become serious and, in the worst case, even fatal

-The mortality rate is very high at about 50%, and even if the patient survives, the aftereffects are severe and the possibility of rebleeding increases.
+The mortality rate is extremely high at around 50%, and even if patients survive, they may suffer severe after-effects or have a high risk of rebleeding

-This time, we will focus on subarachnoid hemorrhage, stroke, stem cell treatment, causes, and preventive methods.
-Subarachnoid hemorrhage can be prevented by reviewing lifestyle habits, so please refer to it.
+This article will focus on subarachnoid hemorrhage, and also explain stroke, stem cell treatment, causes, and prevention methods.
+Subarachnoid hemorrhage can be prevented by reviewing your lifestyle habits, so please take a look

-According to the Ministry of Health, Labor and Welfare's vital statistics for 2021, stroke is the fourth leading cause of death in Japan.
+According to the Ministry of Health, Labor and Welfare's 2021 vital statistics, stroke is the fourth leading cause of death among Japanese people

-● Cerebral hemorrhage caused by rupture of blood vessels in the brain
+● Cerebral hemorrhage occurs when blood vessels in the brain burst

 Writing reference 1: https://www.google.com/search

-Stroke is a condition in which the brain is damaged due to blockage of a blood vessel in the brain.
-Because blood flow does not reach the cells of the brain, oxygen and energy are not supplied, and they die.
+A stroke is a condition in which the brain is damaged by a blockage in a blood vessel in the brain.
+Because blood flow to the brain is cut off, oxygen and energy are not supplied to brain cells, causing them to die

-Cerebral infarction is classified into three major types.
+Cerebral infarction is broadly classified into three types

-It is caused by the formation of atheroma (fatty masses) inside large blood vessels such as those in the brain and neck.
+It occurs when atheromas (fatty masses) form inside large blood vessels in the brain, neck, and other areas

-It occurs when a clot (blood clot) that forms in the heart travels to a blood vessel in the brain and blocks it.
+It occurs when a blood clot formed in the heart travels to the blood vessels of the brain and blocks them

 Writing reference ①: https://www.yokohama-shintoshi.jp/brain/nokosoku.html

-A cerebral hemorrhage is when a small blood vessel in the brain ruptures and bleeds into the brain.
+Cerebral hemorrhage occurs when small blood vessels in the brain rupture and cause bleeding within the brain

-Bleeding blood clots and forms a hematoma, which presses on the brain.
-Eventually, the area around the hematoma swells and presses on the brain, leading to nausea, headache, and disturbance of consciousness.
-Subsequent symptoms vary depending on where the bleeding occurred.
+The bleeding blood clots and forms a hematoma, which puts pressure on the brain.
+Eventually, the area around the hematoma swells and puts pressure on the brain, causing nausea, headache, loss of consciousness, and other symptoms.
+Subsequent symptoms vary depending on the location of the bleeding

-Hemiparesis, numbness, and joint deviance in which both eyes turn to the paralyzed side are seen.
+Symptoms include hemiplegia, numbness, and conjugate deviation, in which both eyes turn toward the paralyzed side

-Decreased sensation and thalamic pain (pain on one side of the body) may occur.
+Symptoms include decreased sensation and thalamic pain (pain in one side of the body)

-The eyes are fixed in the middle or the pupils are constricted.
+The eyes may become fixed in the middle or may constrict

-Severe pain in the back of the head, dizziness, and gait disturbance are observed.
+Symptoms include severe pain in the back of the head, dizziness, and difficulty walking

 Writing reference ①: https://www.yokohama-shintoshi.jp/brain/noshukketsu.html

-A subarachnoid hemorrhage is a disease in which bleeding occurs in a gap under the “arachnoid”, one of the membranes that cover the brain.
-The brain is covered from the outside by the dura mater, the arachnoid mater, and the pia mater.
-Subarachnoid hemorrhage is bleeding in the space between the arachnoid membrane and pia mater (subarachnoid space).
+Subarachnoid hemorrhage is a condition in which bleeding occurs in the space beneath the arachnoid mater, one of the membranes that covers the brain.
+The brain is covered from the outside by the dura mater, arachnoid mater, and pia mater.
+Subarachnoid hemorrhage occurs when bleeding occurs in the space between the arachnoid mater and pia mater (the subarachnoid space)

-Symptoms include sudden severe headache, disturbance of consciousness such as faintness, vomiting, and dizziness.
-It is said that 30% of people die or have severe aftereffects.
+Symptoms include sudden severe headache, loss of consciousness, vomiting, and dizziness.
+It can easily become severe, with 30% of cases dying or suffering from severe after-effects

 prognosis

-In addition, it is said that rebleeding is likely to occur within 24 hours after onset, so caution is required.
+Also, caution is required as it is said that rebleeding is likely to occur within 24 hours of the onset of symptoms

 Writing reference ①: https://soujinkai.or.jp/himawariNaiHifu/fatty-liver